View Royal: History

-View Royal's history is closely linked to the entire region.
-The Esquimalt First Nation, a Coast Salish indigenous peoples, have occupied View Royal since time immemorial.
-It began when early inhabitants of today's Esquimalt Harbour crossed an isthmus, now Portage Park, to harvest seafood in Portage Inlet.

 European settlement began in the 1850s by Kenneth Mackenzie who established a farm known as Craigflower Manor.
 In the mid-19th century, Dr. John Helmcken, Vancouver Island's first doctor and later speaker of the British Columbia Legislative Assembly, paid the Hudson's Bay Company $5 per acre for hundreds of acres of land between Esquimalt Harbour and what is now Victoria General Hospital.
 The land was cleared for Victoria's growth.
 In 1912, the Island Investment Company bought 80 acres of land below Four Mile Hill, fronting the harbour, from Dr. Helmcken’s son James.
-They marketed lots as “View Royal” because of their "royal view", which gave the town its name.
+They marketed lots as "View Royal" because of their "royal view", which gave the town its name.

 View Royal remained unorganized for over half a century.
 By the 1950s, things had begun to change.
 In 1959, a group of residents in the Shoreline Drive area circulated a petition urging annexation by Esquimalt.
 Several studies and referendums came and went, but View Royal continued with its unorganized status.
 In 1966, the Capital Regional District emerged, bringing with it regional approaches for such service deliveries as sewage collection.
 Then a Price Waterhouse study presented three options: status quo, union with Esquimalt, or incorporation as a town.
 The town’s incorporation became official on December 5, 1988.

 Many historic sites still exist in View Royal, including: